• Menu

 Heel & Side

-Perch training is used to shape the dog to pivot to left (heel) and right (side) on verbal only; dog learns to never cross behind handler and to remain in the parallel position.
-Not a cue to begin or maintain walking.
+Perch training is used to shape the dog to pivot to the left (heel) and the right (side) with a verbal cue only.
+The dog learns to never cross behind the handler and to remain in the parallel position.
+This is not a cue to begin or maintain walking.

 Back